raspberrypilearning/fruit-salad/en/step_4.md

 ![image showing Choose a Sprite](images/fruit-choose-sprite.png){:width="300px"}

-Search for Button3 by typing 'Button3' in the search menu.
+Search for Button3 by typing 'Button3' in the search menu and select it.

 ![image showing Button3 search](images/fruit-button3-sprite.png){:width="300px"}

-You now need to place the button in the menu area otherwise someone may eat it!

 --- /task ---

---- task ---
+You will now see button sitting in the Stage area.
+You need to move the button otherwise someone may eat it!

 --- no-print ---
 ![image showing Button3 search](images/fruit-button3-menu.gif).

 --- /no-print ---

+--- task ---

-Select 'Button3' and you will now see it sitting in the Stage area.
-Drag it in to the menu area to the left of the screen.
+Drag the button from the plate to the menu area on the left-hand side of the screen.

+--- /task ---

+--- task ---

 Change the name of 'Button3' to **Grow** sprite.

 --- /task ---

 --- task ---
 Click on the Costumes tab.